 - Real-time prices and availability.

 - Best price guaranteed.

 - 25,000+ trip reviews, with an average rating of 4.9 out of 5.

 - Read more reasons to book with Bookmundiless

 No additional cancellation fees apply for this GHT Makalu & Everest Traverse via Sherpani Col tour.
 You can cancel the tour up to 70 days prior departure and avoid paying the full amount, but your deposit paid is non-refundable.
 No refund applies for cancellations within 69 days of departure.Payment

-For any tour departures within 30 August 2021, full payment is required.
-For tours that depart later than 30 August 2021, a deposit is required to confirm this tour, and the remaining balance will be charged 69 days before trip departure.Travel Insurance
+For any tour departures within 02 April 2022, full payment is required.
+For tours that depart later than 02 April 2022, a deposit of 1500 USD is required to confirm the tour, and the remaining balance will be charged 69 days before trip departure.Travel Insurance